Doston1/rockpoint/README.md

-# Zentra - Branch Management Platform
+# RockPoint - Branch Management Platform

 A comprehensive platform for managing business branches including **supermarkets, gyms, and children's play centers**.
 This system provides complete POS functionality with offline-first capabilities and centralized management.

 ## 🧠 Overview

-Zentra is designed as a distributed system where each business branch operates independently with its own local infrastructure while maintaining synchronization with a central cloud service for enterprise-wide management.
+RockPoint is designed as a distributed system where each business branch operates independently with its own local infrastructure while maintaining synchronization with a central cloud service for enterprise-wide management.

 ### Architecture